 An efficient process

-The diretct extraction process developed by Eramet achieves an 90 % yield at the pilot plant with a processing period of around a week.
+The direct extraction process developed by Eramet achieves an 90 % yield at the pilot plant with a processing period of around a week.
 By comparison, the traditional procedure (based entirely on natural evaporation) delivers less than 50% yield in 18 months.
-Still in comparison to the traditional procedure, every effort has been made to minimize the consumption of fresh water in the process by increasing the water recycling rate to the maximum possible, now reaching over 60%.
+Still in comparison to the traditional procedure, every effort has been made to minimize the consumption of fresh water in the process by increasing the water recycling rate to the maximum possible.

 INVOLVEMENT OF LOCAL POPULATION GROUPS